danielabar/react-tuts/README.md

 but also all its child elements are re-rendered.
 State data is pushed down from top level component to child components.

 State is pushed from parent to child components via _props_.
 They're passed as attributes in JSX.
 Props are immutable.
 To update props, state must change.
+And state is only stored once at top level component.

 This makes components like state machines, given a new state, they re-render with their properties.